Uniquely optimal codes of low complexity are symmetric: Introduction

 Solutions to geometric extremal problems often exhibit a notably high degree of symmetry.
 Fejes T\'{o}th observed this phenomenon in~\cite{Toth:64,Toth:86}, in which he elaborates on many examples, including the Tammes problem of arranging points on the sphere so that the minimum distance is maximized.
 For this problem, optimal configurations include the vertices of the tetrahedron, the octahedron, and the icosahedron~\cite{Toth:40}.
 By virtue of their striking symmetry, these Platonic solids were well understood by Euclid long before the Dutch botanist Tammes was inspired by the regular distribution of pores on spherical pollen grains, and yet they independently arise as solutions to a seemingly unrelated geometric extremal problem.

 The recent literature offers numerous incarnations of this mysterious correspondence between optimality and symmetry.
 Cohn and Kumar~\cite{CohnK:07} showed that there are a handful of configurations in $S^{d-1}$ that simultaneously minimize an infinite class of natural choices of potentials, and each of these configurations curiously exhibits a high degree of symmetry.
-Viazovska~\cite{Viazovska:17} established that the $E_8$ lattice gives the densest possible packing of spheres in $\mathbb{R}^8$, and a similar approach later produced the analogous result for $\mathbb{R}^{24}$ in terms of the Leech lattice~\cite{CohnKMRV:17}. de Grey~\cite{deGrey:18} identified the first known $5$-chromatic unit-distance graph, and a follow-on Polymath project~\cite{Polymath:online} established that the corresponding planar configuration of $1581$ points resides in a ring extension of $\mathbb{Z}$ generated by only four complex numbers.
+Viazovska~\cite{Viazovska:17} established that the $E_8$ lattice gives the densest possible packing of spheres in $\mathbb{R}^8$, and a similar approach later produced the analogous result for $\mathbb{R}^{24}$ in terms of the Leech lattice~\cite{CohnKMRV:17}.
+De Grey~\cite{deGrey:18} identified the first known $5$-chromatic unit-distance graph, and a follow-on Polymath project~\cite{Polymath:online} established that the corresponding planar configuration of $1581$ points resides in a ring extension of $\mathbb{Z}$ generated by only four complex numbers.
 Kopp~\cite{Kopp:18} provided evidence that arrangements of $d^2$ points in $\mathbb{CP}^{d-1}$ that maximize the minimum distance are given by the Heisenberg--Weyl orbit of a point that is easily expressed in terms of Stark units.
+This connection has been strengthened in further articles, e.g., \cite{ApplebyFK25}.

 These baffling coincidences between optimality and symmetry demand an explanation.
 Along these lines, the authors are aware of two partial explanations in two specific settings.
 First, the Erd\H{o}s distinct distances problem asks for the asymptotic form of the minimum number $d(n)$ of distinct distances between $n$ points in the plane.
 Elekes and Sharir~\cite{ElekesS:10} showed that a set with few distances necessarily exhibits a large number of partial symmetries, and Guth and Katz~\cite{GuthK:15} later managed to bound these partial symmetries to obtain the near-optimal lower bound of $d(n)=\Omega(n/\log n)$.
 As such, in this setting, it is understood how optimality implies (partial) symmetry.
 For the reverse direction, we look to the setting of optimal codes in complex projective spaces.
 Here, we seek arrangements of $n$ points in $\mathbb{CP}^{d-1}$ that maximize the minimum distance.
 Consider an arrangement with the property that for every pair of ordered pairs of distinct points, there exists a projective unitary operator that permutes the arrangement while mapping one ordered pair to the other.
 As established in~\cite{IversonM:18,IversonM:19}, these doubly transitive arrangements are necessarily optimal projective codes whenever $n>d$.
 That is, in some sense, symmetry implies optimality.